mathjax/MathJax-docs/server/preload.rst

 Using the MathJax-TeX font
 ==========================

-This example uses the ``mathjax-tex`` font, which is the original font set used by MathJax v2 and v3.
+This example uses the ``mathjax-tex`` font, which is the original font-set used by MathJax v2 and v3.
 Because this font has limited character coverage it is *not* broken into multiple pieces, so you don't have to worry about dynamically loaded font data, so preloading the TeX extensions is all you have to worry about in order to be able